Our members and the Park's Authority

-The Authority has adopted a Scheme of Delegation July 2017 to permit swift and effective policy and decision-making by members, and managerial and operational decision-making by officers, within a framework of accountability to Government and local people.
+The Authority has adopted a Scheme of Delegation July 2018 at their Annual Meeting on 11 July, to permit swift and effective policy and decision-making by members, and managerial and operational decision-making by officers, within a framework of accountability to Government and local people.

 The Scheme of Delegation assigns powers from the authority to committees and sub-committees, and establishes terms of reference for working groups and panels that can advise the authority.

 It also delegates powers to the Chief Executive to execute business and take timely decisions within a policy and financial framework, and further delegates the powers of the Chief Executive to other members of the Leadership Team and other staff.